 Enjoy a classic New Zealand holiday beside the beach at this friendly coastal town.
 As well as countless water activities, there are plenty of great cafés, boutique shops and a selection of picturesque walking and cycle trails.
-Waihī Beach offers the chance to learn to surf at one of New Zealand’s safest surf beaches.
+Waihī Beach also offers the chance to learn to surf with the Waihī Beach surf school.

 Waihī Beach is a 40-minute drive following the scenic coastline north from Tauranga.
 It’s worth doing the short 45-minute walk over the hill to Orokawa Bay – a beautifully secluded bay lined with Pōhutukawa trees.
 You'll feel like you’re a million miles away from civilisation.

 PILOT BAY BEACH

 For something a little calmer, try Pilot Bay, located on the harbour side of the Mount Maunganui peninsula.
 There is so much to love about this tranquil bay, from the calm waters perfect for swimming that make it a firm favourite for young families.
 The stunning sunsets are even better if you can catch a cruise ship leaving the port.
-Pilot Bay – voted the eighth-best beach in New Zealand in 2019 – is ideal all year round.
 The view is always spectacular and access is easy with plenty of parking on the road and bike racks.

 Thanks to the mostly calm waters, Pilot Bay is ideal for water sports including SUPing, kayaking, and sailing.
 Take a blanket, grab some fish and chips (there’s a superb fish and chip shop at the port end of Pilot Bay) and sit back, relax, and take in the scenery.